jkereako/CoreBluetoothExample/README.md

-# CoreBluetoothExample
+# Description
-Swift project for using CoreBluetooth
+Scans for nearby devices and saves them persistently with Core Data.